TheWryneckArchivist/Magpie/README.md

 # Magpie

-A dynamic configuration extension file format with interpreter for the upcoming future.
+A dynamic configuration file format with interpreter for the upcoming future.

 As expected, Magpie should function as a configuration file format but also will offer lightweight scripting capabilities robust enough for certain game development applications.